 Discover cutting-edge research from COVER

-Our research is theoretically and empirically exploring the possibility of an exciting ‘commons’ world.
+Our research is theoretically and empirically exploring the possibility of an exciting ‘commons’ world, both physical and virtual.

-COVER brings together wide-ranging academic and practical knowledge into the impactful study and application of commons-based values for innovatively and concretely improving goods, services, work, community, and governance.
+COVER brings together cutting edge academic and practical knowledge on the social economy and digitalisation academic and practical knowledge into the impactful study and application of commons-based values, for innovatively and concretely improving goods, services, work, community, and governance.

 Our research is uniquely focused on the theoretical and practical implications of these "post-capitalist" principles for transforming economic management, efficiently meeting individual and community needs, fostering more effective public policies, and expanding 20th century human rights.